Health & Nutrition

 We need two serves of fruit and five serves of vegetables a day.
 While technically a fruit, avocado is often used like a vegetable.
 A delicious way to ensure you are getting optimum nutrition from your fruits and vegetables is to make one a serve of avocado.

-It’s little wonder there are so many health benefits when a single serve of avocado (1/4 or 50g) boasts healthy fats, fibre, folate, niacin, vitamins C, B5, E & K, potassium and antioxidants.
+It’s little wonder there are so many health benefits when a single serve of avocado (1/4 avocado or 50g) boasts healthy fats, fibre, B vitamins and potassium.

 This amazing fruit can also boost the nutrition of other healthy foods.
 Research shows adding avocado to a salad can increase your ability to absorb goodies from other colourful ingredients five-fold (e.g. lycopene from red tomatoes and beta carotene from orange carrots).6